• Home

 How do I present Data Visually in Excel?

 • To craft a data visualization in Excel, start by creating an organized spreadsheet.
-And this should include labels and your final dataset.
+This should include labels and your final dataset.

 • Highlight the data you wish to include in your visual, including the labels.